sourceduty/AI/README.md

 There is a contrast between AI-generated media and human-created media.
 This contrast originated in the 1950s-1960s where researchers began to discuss and develop projects related to simulating human intelligence in machines.
 Several primitive AI programs were developed at this time.
 These initial AI programs contrasted human intellgence at it's highest point.

 The current contrast between AI-generated media and human-created media in 2024 is still very high.
 The future of this contrast will be mucher lower and it will be harder to distinguish the difference between AI-genreated media and human-created media.
 This contrast can be measureed and visually plotted on a similar graph like the one below.
-The contrast follows the growth of AI with a steep slope originating from the 1950s to the 2020s.
+The contrast follows the growth of AI with a steep slope originating at the 1950s and down to the 2020s.

 ✋ This wasn't written or edited by AI.